Wojciech7738/Portfolio/Picture Viewer/Readme.md

 # Picture Viewer
 This directory contains ready-to-run application and source files of mentioned viewer.
-Application creates "colors.xml" file in current directory to save the colors of the GUI.
+Application creates "colors.xml" file in its directory to save the colors of the GUI.

 Functions:
 - possibility of changing the colors of the GUI